-CAT Scan Technology Degree Programs with Career Information
+CAT Scan Technology Degree Programs

-This 2-year program includes professional courses, lectures and laboratory courses.
+This two-year program includes professional courses, lectures and laboratory courses.
 Didactic courses prepare students to participate in internships.
 Most courses include supervised clinical instruction and experience.
 The degree program might prepare radiologic technologists for mandatory licensing.

 Advanced courses train students these concepts: